Strawberry Coulis

 - Fresh Strawberries & Cream

-You can also use it to layer in between your cake and cheesecake recipes.
-Actually, you can add it to any dessert you like.
+You can also use it to layer between your cake and cheesecake recipes.
+Add it to any dessert you like.

 It can also be used as a garnish for dessert plates.